ultimate271/notes/gibson/neuromancer07.md

 tunel to the bazaar, to purchase his mixture from Ali.
 Your woman is close.
 Come.”

+## Tarzibashjian gets injured as the group has a strange encounter with their target.
+Molly appears out of the dark to resolve it.

+### The trio finds Riviera in an Alley
 THE ALLEY WAS an old place, too old, the walls cut from blocks of dark stone.
 The pavement was uneven and smelled of a century’s dripping gasoline, absorbed by ancient limestone.
 “Can’t see shit,” he whispered to the Finn.
 “That’s okay